 Avoiding Fingerprint Readers

-One of the biggest questions we get from readers is if it’s possible to bypass the fingerprint scanner at the theme park entrances.
-It’s probable Disney will stop using these and go to another type of ID confirmation system, but until they do, here are some tips to avoid the fingerprint readers.
+(UPDATE): One of the biggest questions we get from readers is if it’s possible to bypass the fingerprint scanner at the theme park entrances.
+Thankfully, Disney has stopped using these since the parks reopened so there is no need to worry about it right now.

 Usually, when you enter the parks, you scan your MagicBand or park ticket at the touchpoint and then place your finger on the scanner.
 This is how Disney confirms your ID to make sure you aren’t letting someone else use your ticket.